defano/wyldcard/README.md

 `hide`           | Makes a part invisible on the card, for example `hide button id 0` (has the same effect of setting the `visible` property of the part to false, i.e., `set the visible of button id 0 to false`)
 `show`           | Makes a part visible on the card, for example `show button "My Button"`.
-`delete`         | Deletes a specified part, for example `delete card button id 0`, `delete bkgnd field "Report"` `enable`         | Enables a part on the card; sets the part's `enabled` property to true.
+`delete`         | Deletes a specified part, for example `delete card button id 0`, `delete bkgnd field "Report"` `delete menu`    | Deletes a menu from the menu bar, for example `delete menu "File"`.
+Use `reset menuBar` command to restore the menu bar to its default state.
+`create menu`    | Creates a new menu in the menu bard, for example `create menu "Help"`.
+Use the `delete menu` command to remove menus or `reset menuBar` to restore the menubar to its default state.
+`enable`         | Enables a part on the card; sets the part's `enabled` property to true.
 `disable`        | Disables a part on the card causing it to be drawn in a "greyed-out" state; sets the part's `enabled` property to false.
 `lock screen`    | "Locks" the screen until HyperTalk Java is idle or the screen is unlocked explicitly via the `unlock screen` command.
 `unlock screen`  | Unlocks the screen while optionally applying a visual effect to the revealed changes.
 Use the syntax `unlock screen [with visual [effect] <effect-name> [to <image>] [<speed>]]` for animated transitions.
 See the "Visual Effects" section of this document for details.
+`doMenu`         | Finds a menu item (in the menubar) matching the given argument and performs the action associated with it (behaves as if the user chose the item from the menubar).
+Causes the `doMenu theMenu, theMenuItem` message to be sent to the card.
+Note that HyperCard searches the menu bar from left-to-right (File, Edit, Go, ...), top-to-bottom when looking for a matching menu item.
+The first item matching the given name (case insensitive) is invoked.
+For example, `doMenu "Card Info..."`
+`visual effect`  | Specifies the visual effect to be used with any subsequent `go` command within the current handler.
+If the `go` command specifies its own visual effect, the `go` command's visual effect takes precedence.
+This command only affects navigation that occurs within the function/handler that invokes it.
+`reset menuBar`  | Resets the menu bar to its default state; removes any custom menus added with the `create menu` command and restores any deleted menus to their default state.

 ## Functions